neumino/neumino.github.io/movies.md

 ### PAW Patrol: The Movie
 *Released on 2021-08-09, vote average 7*

-Ryder and the pups are called to Adventure City to stop Mayor Humdinger from turning the bustling metropolis into a state of chaos.
+Ryder and the pups are called to Adventure City to stop Mayor Humdinger from turning the bustling metropolis into a state of chaos, to insure “law and order”.

 <iframe id="player"
 	type="text/html"